celo-org/docs/docs/developer/particle-network/index.md

 npm install @particle-network/auth-core-modal @particle-network/chains
 ```

-These two libraries are all you'll need (from Particle) to begin using social logins within a new or existing application built on Celo.
+These two libraries are all you'll need to begin using social logins within a new or existing application built on Celo.
 For this tutorial, we'll put together a basic React application showcasing the utilization of social logins to facilitate wallet generation on Celo.

-Thus, we can start with the following:
+To get started:

 1. Configure Particle Auth Core (`@particle-network/auth-core-modal`) within `index.ts/tsx` (or an adjacent file).

-To start using Particle Auth Core (Particle's flagip authentication SDK), you'll first need to configure and initialize it within your `index.ts/tsx` file through `AuthCoreContextProvider` (imported from `@particle-network/auth-core-modal`).
-This object, `AuthCoreContextProvider`, acts as the primary interface for configuration; through `options`, you'll need to pass the following parameters:
+To start using Particle Auth Core (Particle's flagip authentication SDK), you'll first need to configure and initialize it within your `index.ts/tsx` file through `AuthCoreContextProvider` (imported from `@particle-network/auth-core-modal`). `AuthCoreContextProvider` acts as the primary interface for configuration; through `options`, you'll need to pass the following parameters, all derived from the [Particle dashboard](https://dashboard.particle.network):

-- `projectId`, your project ID retrieved from the [Particle dashboard](https://dashboard.particle.network).
+- `projectId`, your project ID.
-- `clientKey`, your client Key retrieved from the [Particle dashboard](https://dashboard.particle.network).
+- `clientKey`, your client Key.
-- `appId`, your app ID retrieved from the [Particle dashboard](https://dashboard.particle.network).
+- `appId`, your app ID.

-Each of these values are required as they directly link your instance of Particle Auth Core with the Particle dashboard, therefore enabling no-code customization, tracking user activity, authenticating API requests, etc.
+Each of these values are required as they directly link your instance of Particle Auth Core with the Particle dashboard, therefore enabling no-code customization, user activity tracking, API requests authentication, etc.

 Beyond these core parameters (`projectId`, `clientKey`, and `appId`), you have a few other optional configurations you can set (largely visual).
-An example of an `index.ts/tsx` file with `AuthCoreContextProvider` successfully initialized has been included below.
+An example of an `index.ts/tsx` file, with `AuthCoreContextProvider` successfully initialized, is included below.

 ```js
 import React from 'react'